The Ancient Craft of Natural Dyes

 By booking this course, you agree to our terms and conditions.
 Click to view.

 Nooshin Shafiei began her career in woodcarving and marquetry before moving on to ceramics, illumination, miniature painting, metal engraving and weaving.
-She has studied under the supervision of Iranian traditional masters and attained a BA in Handicrafts (Distinction), MA in Art Research (Distinction) and is pursuing a PhD in Traditional Arts at The Prince's School.
-Nooshin has over twenty years experience as a tutor and has exhibited her work both in the UK and internationally.
+She has studied under the supervision of Iranian traditional masters and attained a BA in Handicrafts (Distinction), MA in Art Research (Distinction).
+She received her PhD from the School of Traditional Arts.
+Her research, entitled Reconstructing the Saqqa-khaneh in the 21st Century: Designing Traditional Devotional Architecture for a Contemporary Context focused on the saqqa-khaneh, a public fountain that, since Safavid times, has been a feature of the urban landscape in Iran.
+Nooshin used her work as an artist and placed a project of creating a saqqa-khaneh for a London setting at the centre of the research.
+She has over twenty years experience as a tutor and has exhibited her work both in the UK and internationally.